Meatonomics – How your taxes subsidize the livestock industry!!

 With climate change, and of course, the right to lead a happy, cruelty-free life, on the minds of many, the vegan movement has gathered impressive pace over the last couple of years.

 Despite veganism now being more popular than ever before, it’s safe to say that we still get through an alarming amount of meat.

-In the developed world, the meat industry is big business.
-In fact, it is ENORMOUS business and is one of the biggest triggers of climate change.
+In the developed world, the meat industry is a big business.
+In fact, it is an ENORMOUS business and is one of the biggest triggers of climate change.

 Not only are huge swathes of forests, including the Amazon, being deforested to make way for green pastures for cattle rearing, but because of the sheer amount of cattle being raised for meat, the methane gas that they produce on a daily basis is believed to be directly responsible for climate change, at least, that’s according to many experts.